-(1) The organisation of credit risk management and control as part of the internal control function constitutes a key task for the supervised entity's business management.
-Credit risk management and control is of crucial importance in ensuring that the supervised entity holds adequate capital against the risks involved in the business and the potential losses on incurred risks.

-(2) The objective of these regulations and guidelines on the management of credit risk is to:

-- Ensure that supervised entities and entities belonging to the same consolidation group have adequate and effective functions in place, commensurate with the nature and scope of their activities, to identify, measure, mitigate, monitor and control market risk as part of their overall business risk management and control. - Ensure that supervised entities and entities belonging to the same consolidation group do not take on such credit risks that may jeopardise their profitability or capital adequacy, in the course of their lending or investment activities. - Inform supervised entities of guidelines and recommendations issued by EBA and the ECB, which should be taken into account by supervised entities in their activities.
+- (1) The organisation of credit risk management and control as part of the internal control function constitutes a key task for the supervised entity's business management.
+Credit risk management and control is of crucial importance in ensuring that the supervised entity holds adequate capital against the risks involved in the business and the potential losses on incurred risks. - (2) The objective of these regulations and guidelines on the management of credit risk and the assessment of creditworthiness is to (Issued on 20 October 2020, valid from 30 June 2021): - Ensure that supervised entities and entities belonging to the same consolidation group have adequate and effective functions in place, commensurate with the nature and scope of their activities, to identify, measure, mitigate, monitor and control market risk as part of their overall business risk management and control. - Ensure that supervised entities and entities belonging to the same consolidation group do not take on such credit risks that may jeopardise their profitability or capital adequacy, in the course of their lending or investment activities. - Ensure that supervised entities and entities belonging to the same consolidation group as well as other financial institutions1 follow appropriate procedures when assessing the creditworthiness of customers - Inform supervised entities of guidelines and recommendations issued by EBA and the ECB, which should be taken into account by supervised entities and other financial institutions in their activities.